0rohan-kumar/RE-4D/README.md

 This is the first time I have tried to look into that idea.

 ---

-## With love,

 **Rohan**

 https://roh1.vercel.app/

 ---

-# AI Usage Disclaimer
+## AI Usage

-The code was produced by me.
+The gameplay, programming, shaders, level design and overall game were created by me.

-AI was used only for assistance with formatting, debugging, and brainstorming.
+AI was only used occasionally to help debug code and answer programming questions.

 ```
 ```